calcmogul/controls-engineering-in-frc/README.md

 ### Add content for building understanding and intuition

-A section should be included with the state-space representation chapter on building intuition on how to fiddle with the matrices.
-For example, include how C matrix augmentation doesn't affect state feedback.
-It's mainly to see what different parts of the system are doing.
-The reference r can be passed through with BK, control input u with K, and various states with I matrix augmentation.
-Also cover what plant, controller, and observer augmentation looks like and how that is used for u_error augmentation.

 ### More thorough examples

 The "Implementation Steps" section needs subsections to explain how to do each